Ohio Short Sale Experts

-Welcome to our Ohio Short Sale Page.
-We are Ohio short sale realtors and experts and our #1 goal is to keep you out of foreclosure while at the same time solving your problem of selling your home in an upside down market.
+Welcome to our Ohio Short Sale Experts Page.
+We are Ohio short sale realtors and our #1 goal is to keep you out of foreclosure while at the same time solving your problem of selling your home in an upside down market.
 We have full knowledge in all aspects of short sales in Ohio and have a complete understanding of the actions that are necessary to complete a successful bank short sale.
 See our quick answer guide below or read our detailed report.

 1) What is a short sale?